Override-6/LComps-SpigotLibrary/README.md

                 .build();
 ```

-An instance with default factory and listeners can be used with `ComponentWrapper.defaults`
+An instance with default factory and ListenerHandlers can be used with `DefaultComponentWrapper.createNew`
 this class transform entities, blocks, items and players to a wrapped object.

 ## The wrapper classes